 You’re entitled to a total of 52 weeks leave.
-You can’t get this if you have a child through surrogacy, but you may be able to take unpaid parental leave.
+You can’t get this if you have a child through surrogacy, but you might be able to take unpaid parental leave.

 If you’re not eligible for Statutory Maternity Pay

-Ask about the Sure Start Maternity Grant too – if you’re on a low income, you should still be eligible.
+Ask about the Sure Start Maternity Grant too.
+If you’re on a low income, you should still be qualify.

 Other benefits and entitlements

-You’re entitled to free prescriptions and NHS dental treatment for at least 12 months.
+You’re entitled to free prescriptions for at least 12 months In England.